NecroKnightMare/atlas-printf/README.md

 Features

 Limited files to use _printf.
-Condensed all functions in one main prototype file.
+Condensed all functions into one main prototype file.

 Motivation

 	This function was created to utilize our knowledge to create a print function and understand how it works and how it is completed.
 This is a project created by two students.

-Build Status

-	It is contiguous

 Code Language

 	Language C for the functions and ROFF for the man page.